 The AF that is part of the operator's trust domain may invoke the services directly with the TSCTSF.

-3. If the update request includes changes in the Spatial validity condition, the TSCTSF determines the UE's presence in the updated Spatial validity condition as specified in steps 3-7 of the time synchronization activation procedure in clause 4.15.9.3.2.
+3. The TSCTSF checks whether the AF requested parameters in the update request comply with the stored Time Synchronization Subscription data as defined in clause 5.27.1.11 of TS 23.501 [2], for that, the TSCTSF retrieves the Time Synchronization Subscription data from UDM as defined in clause 4.15.9.2.
+If the Ntsctsf_TimeSynchronization_ConfigUpdate request includes or updates the Spatial validity condition and the Spatial validity condition is allowed per the subscription, the TSCTSF determines the UE's presence in the updated Spatial validity condition as specified in steps 3-7 of the time synchronization activation procedure in clause 4.15.9.3.2.

 4. The TSCTSF responds with the Ntsctsf_TimeSynchronization_ConfigUpdate response where the AF may include an indication that the UE(s) are (not) present in the Requested Coverage Area (in cases when the AF has requested the service for a specific area).

 5. The NEF responds with the Nnef_TimeSynchronization_ConfigUpdate.